 In 2004, in response to President Bush's announcement that he would seek a national constitutional ban on marriage equality, San Francisco Mayor Gavin Newsom threw open the doors of city hall to gay and lesbian couples.
 Between February 14th and March 11th, approximately 4,000 couples made thetrek to The City to marry.
 The Supreme Court ultimately shut down the weddings, declaring them invalid in August.

-In June 2008, the Supreme Court stepped in again, declaring that gay and lesbian couples had the right to full, legal marriage in California.
+In June 2008, the State Supreme Court stepped in again, declaring that gay and lesbian couples had the right to full, legal marriage in California.
 Once again, thousands of couples married, but the ruling also gave fuel to the fire of Proposition 8, which had been gathering signatures to place a constitutional ban on gay marriage since the fall of 2007.

 In November, voters approved 52.5% by 48.5%, a much closer margin than Prop 22, but heartbreaking nonetheless.
 The California Supreme Court later ruled that the amendment was valid, but also upheld the marriages performed before it went into effect.